xiuyiqian/DigitalAssociate/README.md

 # Build an avatar with OpenAI, Unreal and Omniverse Audio2Face
 ## Project Description
-Ideally, turn text into audio and project it onto audio2face.
+Turn text into audio and project it onto audio2face with emotion shown on the text.
 ## Project Procedure
 1.Text to speech/Audio\
 2.Sentiment/Emotion Analysis\